Honda EU2200i 2,200-Watt Portable Inverter Generator

 - Recoil-start handle is in an awkward position

 - It’s not an inverter generator

 Bottom-Line: A lengthy run time is what sells this model.
 This RV generator has great fuel efficiency, which means you’ll save money in the long run.

 This is an excellent RV generator for people who need a high level of wattage.
 With 3,100 starting watts and 2,800 rated watts, you’ll be able to power most of the sensitive electronics in your RV, including a fair-sized AC unit.
 With dimensions of 24.8 x 19.3 x 20.1 inches and a weight of 83 pounds, it’s not compact, but we appreciate the fact that it’s on high-quality wheels and has a large handle.

-The generator has a fair amount of outlets.
+This model has a fair amount of outlets.
 It has two 120-volt standard outlets, an RV-ready outlet, and a 12-volt DC outlet.
-We like the location of the recoil-start handle.
-It’s right near the control panel on the front, so you don’t have to pull in awkward positions to get it started.
+We like the location of the recoil-start handle, it’s located near the control panel on the front, so you don’t have to pull in awkward positions to get it started.

-With this generator, enjoy 8 hours of run time on a 1.6-gallon tank using economy mode (25 percent load).
-The generator has a well-thought-out design and is an excellent investment with a 3-year warranty.
+The champion 3100, enjoy 8 hours of run time on a 1.6-gallon fuel tank using eco mode (25 percent load).
+It has a well-thought-out design and is a superb investment with a 3-year warranty.

 - Low oil shutoff

 - It’s loud despite being advertised at 57 dBA